casfergroup/pandora/content/guides/_index.md

 ---
 title: Guides
-description: Guides and cybersecurity tips.
+description: Explore our guides on cyber activities and training.
 ---